chronark/terraform-provider-vercel/docs/resources/project.md

 ### Required

-- **git_repository** (Block List, Min: 1, Max: 1) The Git Repository that will be connected to the project.
-Any pushes to the specified connected Git Repository will be automatically deployed. (see [below for nested schema](#nestedblock--git_repository))
+- **git_repository** (Block List, Min: 1, Max: 1) The git repository that will be connected to the project.
+Any pushes to the specified connected git repository will be automatically deployed. (see [below for nested schema](#nestedblock--git_repository))
 - **name** (String) The name of the project.

 ### Optional